BredSec/BombDotCom/README.md

 # BombDotCom
 Mass email spammer with ability to send from multiple addresses.
+Currently ony works with Outlook accounts.

 # Usage
 `python3 bombdotcom.py`

 follow the prompts